ibm-watson-embedded-business-assistant/eba-example-agents/docs/getting-started/Actions.md

 }
 ```

 This action is similar to what we have created already.
 Note that we are using `eba` helpers pacakge to access the value of the `:UserString` via `let nameString = h.get(":UserString")`.
-We then supply the name and api key to the query string.
-When returning the results, we only take the first element returned and performing the same data processing as before.
-We are taking the first element as this action is meant to returning an object not a collection.
-Since it is possible to return multiple items with the same name from this api, we should add an action similar to the one above which can return this collection.
+We then supply the name and API key to the query string.
+When returning the results, we take only the first element returned and perform the same data processing as before.
+We are taking only the first element because this action is meant for returning an object, not a collection.
+Since it is possible to return multiple items with the same name from this API, we should add an action similar to the one above which can return this collection.
 We leave this as an exercise to the reader, as it is exactly the same signature but `wmt:Products` is used instead of `wmt:Product` and the data processing step is the same, except that is performed for each element in the collection instead of the first element:

 ```
 items.forEach((item) => {